Nitrux/nitrux-bug-tracker/README.md

 1. Requesting new software.
 2. Discussing features and existing policies and proposing features or ideas.
 For such circumstances, please add a feature request.
-3. Filing a bug against software not provided by Nitrux.
+3. Filing a bug against software not maintained or developed by Nitrux.

 #### Submitting a bug report